maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

     }
    ```

-6. Now, time to use `SymbolManager` to add annotations:
+6. Now it is time to use `SymbolManager` to add annotations:

     ```kotlin
     private fun addMarkers(data: FeatureCollection?) {